HWPC Sensor

 Usage

-The table below shows the different parameters related to the Sensor Configuration:
+The table below shows the different parameters related to the Sensor global configuration:

 verbose |